su2code/su2code.github.io/_docs_v7/Solver-Setup.md

 SU2 makes use of an outer time loop to march through the physical time, and of an inner loop which is usually a pseudo-time iteration or a (quasi-)Newton scheme.
 The actual method used depends again on the specific type of solver.

+## Courant-Friedrichs-Lewy number ##

+The Courant-Friedrichs-Lewy number is specified by the `CFL_NUMBER` parameter.
+It is possible to adapt locally its magnitude on each pseudo-iteration according to the solver residual convergence.
+To enable this capability, the `CFL_ADAPT` must be set to `YES`.

+The option `CFL_ADAPT_PARAM` controls the adaptative CFL number, which parameters are: factor-down, factor-up, CFL min value, CFL max value and acceptable linear solver convergence.

+The local CFL number increases by factor-up until CFL max value if the solution rate of change is not limited, and acceptable linear convergence is achieved.
+It is reduced by factor-down if rate is limited, there is not enough linear convergence, or the nonlinear residuals are stagnant and oscillatory.
+It is reset back to CFL min value when linear solvers diverge, or if nonlinear residuals increase too much.

+No idea about the acceptable linear solver convergence parameter!!!!!

 ## Time-dependent Simulation ##